COVID-19 Vaccination Service

 • You have a temperature of 38°C or higher

-Are there side effects to the vaccine?
+Are there side effects to the vaccination?

-Mild side effects of the vaccine include a sore arm at the site of injection, feeling tired, a headache and feeling achy.
+Mild side effects of the vaccination include a sore arm at the site of injection, feeling tired, a headache and feeling achy.
 If needed, you can take painkillers such as paracetamol.
 If your symptoms get worse or you’re worried, call 999 or 112.

 How long will my appointment take?